metaviewio/metaview-docs/docs/developers/javascript-example.md

 sidebar_position: 2
 ---

-# Javascript
+# Javascript Example

-To access token ratings from a Javascript environment such as a web browser or [Node.js](https://nodejs.org/) you can copy the following code sample or clone the [sample repository](https://github.com/metaviewio/metaview-examples-javascript).
+To access token ratings from a Javascript environment such as a web browser or [Node.js](https://nodejs.org/) you can copy the following code sample or clone the [javascript example repository](https://github.com/metaviewio/metaview-examples-javascript).

 ## Sample Code